7 Clever Marketing Automation Examples Businesses Should Use

 Surveys show that roughly 54 percent of consumers regain interest in a company after receiving a reminder email.
 So, don’t get discouraged by abandoned shopping carts just yet.
 You can use marketing automation to motivate those shoppers to check out.

-If you operate an ecommerce business, for example, and have found that you deal with consumers leaving items unpurchased in their virtual shopping carts, you can start sending out an automated abandoned shopping cart email to improve your targeting efforts.
+If you operate an ecommerce business, for example, you may find that you deal with consumers leaving items unpurchased in their virtual shopping carts.
+You can start sending out an automated abandoned shopping cart email to remind them of what they were interested in and get them to purchase.

 6. Onboarding campaign